 We continue to monitor and respond to developments relating to the COVID-19 pandemic.
-In response to the COVID-19 pandemic, we undertook a number of actions to protect our employees, including restricting travel and directing many of our employees to work from home.
-In certain geographies, we have transitioned back to an in-person working mode, allowing increasing numbers of employees to work from our offices with reasonable precautions and, in all cases, subject to abiding by local legal restrictions.
-We intend to continue to monitor and abide by local employee health and safety protocols and other regulations as applicable to each local office.
+In response to the COVID-19 pandemic, we undertook a number of actions to protect our employees, including restricting travel and directing

 We have seen certain impacts on our business and operations, results of operations, financial condition, cash flows, liquidity and capital and financial resources as of and during the year ended December 31, 2022.
 Conversely, some aspects of our business do not appear to have been significantly affected.
 During the year ended December 31, 2022, we observed the following: